szlisiecki/kerlink2lo/README.md

 *28* - message QoS

-*29* - Name of Live Object message decoder.
+*29* - Name of Live Objects message decoder.
 Can be empty but if set it will be applied to all messages from every device

 #### Loging
 Logging configuration can be found in **logback.xml** file located in src/main/resources.
 You can find more information about how to configure your logs [here](http://logback.qos.ch/manual/configuration.html)